#> [1] "Rendering took 0.42minutes."

 Süßenbach F & Schönbrodt F (2014).
 Journal of Cognitive Psychology. https://doi.org/10.1080/20445911.2014.945457

-Anxious hearts hesitate free -
+Anxious hearts remain

 Abstract